sinewalker/sinewalker.github.io/posts/2018/4-bits-part3.md

 1. Comments embedded in code *can actually be harmful* when doing polyglot meta-programming

-    Doc-comments are not syntactictly able to be embedded within the code like a regular comment can be (to mark out a suspicious section while debugging).
+    Doc-comments are not syntactically able to be embedded within the code like a regular comment can be (to mark out a suspicious section while debugging).
 They are usually strings, and have a special location within the code that must be adhered to (usually the beginning of a function or module), otherwise it's not a doc-comment.

 ## How do you use them

 Doc-comments can be used in different ways, depending how the language designers built them.

-### javadoc: Inside-out Litterate Programming
+### javadoc: Inside-out Literate Programming

 In Java, the doc-comments' main purpose is to be the source-code for API documentation.
 The goal is to be able to generate an API reference from the same code that implements the API.
 It's mostly successful.
-This is not strictly *Litterate Programming* because it doesn't weave instructive narative with the code, but it does at least formalise the system of commenting that I was taught in high-school:
+This is not strictly *Literate Programming* because it doesn't weave instructive narrative with the code, but it does at least formalise the system of commenting that I was taught in high-school:

 ```java
 /**